Luis Garavito: Investigation

-Beginning in October 1992, minors between the ages of 6 through 16 began disappearing rapidly from the streets of Colombia.
-Due to the decades-long civil war, many children in Colombia were impoverished and unlikely to be reported missing.
-Several women began reporting their children missing, and a group of children discovered a skeleton in Pereira while playing football on 7 November 1998, yet authorities did not take much notice until 15 November, when mass graves of as many as 36 children were uncovered—almost all of them boys—with signs of binding, sexual assault, and prolonged torture.
+Beginning in the 1980s, minors from impoverished backgrounds and other groups termed "desechables" ("disposable") began disappearing rapidly from the streets of Colombia.
+Due to the decades-long civil war, victims were unlikely to be reported missing.
+A group of children discovered a skeleton in Pereira while playing football on 7 November 1998, yet authorities did not take much notice until 15 November, when mass graves of as many as 36 children were uncovered—almost all of them boys—with signs of binding, sexual assault, and prolonged torture.
 They discovered a total of 41 children in the department of Risaralda, with 27 children discovered in neighboring Valle del Cauca.

 This large number of missing children called for a widespread investigation as these killings were not confined to a specific area.
 The brutality was so fierce to authorities that they initially hypothesized the killings were performed by a Satanic cult or an international child-trafficking ring.
-In spite of this, the Prosecutor's Office quickly speculated that it was likely one man to be responsible for the killings, due to the prevalence of nylon cord and liquor bottle caps found at all of the crime scenes.
+In spite of this, the Prosecutor's Office soon determined that it was likely one man to be responsible due to the prevalence of nylon cord and liquor bottle caps found at all of the crime scenes.
 On 6 February 1999, outside the town of Palmira, the bodies of two naked children were found lying next to each other on a hill near a sugarcane field.
 The next day, only meters away, they discovered another child's body.
 All three bodies had their hands bound and bore signs of sexual abuse.
 The victims' necks were severely cut and bruises were on their backs, genitals, legs and buttocks.
 The murder weapon was found in the same area as the bodies.
 Garavito had passed out partially naked on top of a child's corpse while drunk with a cigarette in his left hand, causing the cane field to catch fire.
 He burned himself severely in the process and left behind his money, burnt glasses, shorts, shoes, and underwear.
 Receipts and a note containing Graciela Zabaleta's address was also found.